 Amaranth has been grown as a staple crop for at least 8,000 years in Central American cultures.
 Amaranth has many valuable qualities: (1) high content of lysine-rich protein, (2) high mineral and vitamin content, and (3) ability to grow at high temperatures when many other crops become unproductive.
 Pest Control: Try using amaranth as a trap crop or decoy crop for cucumber beetles, which are highly attracted to amaranth.
 This strategy may reduce the number of beetles on cucurbits planted nearby.
 Culture: Two weeks after last frost, sow seed 1/4-3/8 in. deep, 1 in. apart in rows 2-3 ft. apart.
 Keep moist until seed has germinated.
 Thin to 4-10 in. apart.
 Established they withstand dry soil.
 Too much nitrogen causes plants to lodge.
 Amaranth is a nitrate accumulator, so avoid any synthetic nitrogen.
 Plant height is very dependent on soil fertility and moisture content.Seed Harvest: Seed heads mature unevenly.
 Some early seed may be collected by "massaging" the seed heads above a bucket.
 To harvest later maturing seed wait until after frost to cut the seed heads.
 Thresh the seed heads (while wearing a dust mask), screen out the chaff, and winnow the seed.
 Freshly harvested seed may have a high moisture content.
 Spread the seed in thin layers until it has fully cured.
 Preparation: Grind grain in a flour mill, sprout it, pop it like popcorn, or use it in hot cereal.
-Seed Savers: Amaranth is primarily self-pollinated.
+Seed Savers: Amaranth is primarily selfpollinated.
 Separate varieties by at least 150 ft. for pure seed.
-Packet: 2 g (about 1700 seeds) sows 65-130 ft.
-GOLDEN AMARANTH Unavailable for 2022.
+Packet: 2 g unless otherwise stated (about 1700 seeds) sows 65-130 ft.

-MAYO INDIAN OG S \clubsuit Z (A. cruentus) 90 days.
+BACK!
+GOLDEN S \clubsuit (Amaranthus hypochondriacus) 80 days.
+A high-quality Aztec grain amaranth.
+Stalks and leaves are golden yellow with bronze-gold seed heads.
+Stalks average 6 ft.
+Can be used as a dry land/irrigated amaranth.
+In the far north long days may delay flowering. #72101 Pkt \$3.50 MAYO INDIAN OG S [★] ≈ (A. cruentus) 90 days.
 [From Sonora, Mexico.]
 Very vigorous variety with sturdy stalks.
 Can reach 7-8 ft. tall in good conditions.
 Primarily used for grain or to make pinole and atole.
 The leaves may also be used like spinach.
 Black seeds.
 The stalks, leaf veins, and large seed heads are a beautiful maroon red, a bright contrast to the green foliage.
-Makes a nice ornamental as well. #72103 Pkt (2 g) \$2.95 PLAINSMAN S (A. hypochondriacus x hybridus) [1991, U. of Nebraska.]
-Widely-adapted, early, high-yielding variety.
-Golden seed, maroon flowers, 5-6 ft. tall plants. #72104 Pkt \$2.75 added to salads.
+Makes a nice ornamental as well. #72103 Pkt (1 g) \$3.00 74 Grains & Cover Crops Buckwheat Fagopyron esculentum BUCKWHEAT OG 30-45 days as a green manure crop, 80 days for grain.
+Wait until grain heads form if you want the crop to re-seed.
+May be used as a nutritious cereal grain or pancake flour.
+Young leaves may be added to salads.

 The deep root system of buckwheat is good at mining subsurface minerals and it is an excellent crop for utilizing the nutrients in rock powder fertilizers.
 Sow any time between last spring frost and 1 month prior to first fall frost.
 A great quick summer crop - fast-growing plants choke out weeds, bees love the white flowers that appear in 4-5 weeks, and the tender stems are easy to cut down when the crop's done.
 For a fall/winter cover crop we recommend sowing buckwheat together with crimson clover.
 The buckwheat acts as a nurse crop for the crimson clover during the heat of the day.
 In the fall, the buckwheat is killed by frost.
-1 lb sows 400 sq. ft. #73101 Pkt (1 lb) \$6.75; #73101A (4 lbs) \$15.75 Grinding Corn Pgs.
+1 lb sows 400 sq. ft. #73101 Pkt (1 lb) \$7.75; #73101A (4 lbs) \$18.75 Grinding Corn Pgs.
 14-16.